blackbaud/sky-api-docs/content/support/changelog/ap/index.md

             - `distribution_discounts`
             - `distributions`
             - `custom_fields`
-- Posted and paid invoices cannot be edited.
+- You cannot edit `Posted` or `Paid invoices`.
-- An invoice cannot be updated to `Posted`, `Paid`, or `Partially Paid`.
+- You cannot update an invoice to change the status to `Posted`, `Paid`, or `Partially Paid`.
-- Omitting a field from a PATCH request does not edit that field with a default value.
-In the example below, only `description` is edited, but the other fields are not.
+- If you omit fields from PATCH requests, the endpoint does not edit them with default values.
+For example, the following code sample only edits the `description` property.
 <pre class="language-javascript"><code>{
         “description”: "edited description"
 }